RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 4. To transfer the :tt:`/pub/panteater/results/` directory  and all its contents from HPC3 to your laptop into the directory where the command is executed top-level directory with its contents locally on your laptop.
-Note the :tt:`.` (a single dot character ) at the end means *copy to this current directory*.
+Note, the single dot character at the end means *copy to this current directory*.

    .. code-block:: console